Traditional Martial Arts Training:

 We currently offer two classes per week to help accomodate the varying schedules of our students.
 Most students are able to attend one or two classes per week.
 Of course, students can attend as many of the classes as they want.
 Wing Chun is a martial art that requires self-discovery through practice.
 Coming to class at least once or twice per week provides you with an instructor who serves as a guide in your studies.
 Then, by practicing in your free time, you will develop your skills and understanding.

 No. Wing Chun is a combat art.
 In a competition, there are rules.
 Therefore, to compete, you must train to fight within those restrictions.
 In a real confrontation, there are no rules, so we train to fight in this situation.
 We teach Wing Chun only for self-defense and self-improvement.
 We are dedicated to providing training that will help you overcome violent assaults.

 Wing Chun was designed to be learned quickly.
 The average person will acquire the basic skills necessary to defend themselves effectively within 9 to 12 months.

 Absolutely not.
 Testing is not needed in our class due to the simple fact that we know where you are in your training.
 Each student is given individualized attention throughout his or her progression.
 When you are ready to move to the next level, the instructor will simply move you.

 We keep the class size small enough to allow each student the opportunity to receive individual attention, and large enough to give each student the opportunity to work with several different people.
 The average class size ranges from twelve to twenty students.
-There are two main intructors and three assistant instructors.
+There is one main intructor and two assistant instructors.
 So the ratio of students to teachers is small.

 Of course.
 You can contact us anytime to set up a free introductory class.
 We practice in regular clothing and do not remove our shoes.
 So, just wear clothing that is comfortable to work out in and tennis shoes or other closed-toe shoes.